Wordpress Anniversary Offer Banner

 1. Request Clients For Word Of Mouth

 People who purchase homes are probably connected with others who may also want to buy houses.
 Hence, you should always request your clients to refer your service to their friends and colleagues.
-People referred by clients have higher chances of becoming a customer.
+People referred by clients have higher chances of becoming a customers.

 1. Actively Use Video Promotions & Virtual Tours

-It’s 2023.
+It’s 2025.
 People no longer appreciate flat images.
 They either want to visit directly, expect a virtual tour, or expect videos.
 Hence, you should actively run video promotions and host virtual tours on your listing pages.

 1. Focus On Quality Leads With The Right Question